sathovsepyan/game-store/UPDATE.md

 #### 3. Team assignation

 * Timur Kartaev:
-    * Design of models, Sign-up of users and developers, Upload games to store, Security for unauthorized access, Sales statistics
+    * Design of models, Sign-up of users and developers, Upload games to store, Security for unauthorized access, Sales statistics, Searching of games backend
 * Satenik Hovsepyan:
-    * Payment gateway, Purchased games by user, Aesthetic for the front-end, Search games in the store, Mobile friendly feature
+    * Payment gateway, Purchased games by user, Aesthetic for the front-end, Search games in the store front-end, Mobile friendly feature
 * Bruno Duarte:
     * Message Protocol, Creation of a new game, Aggregation of scores, Playing a game, Saving and loading games from database, Social media sharing.